AnotherKamila/kamila.is/learning/_posts/2018-11-14-how-routers-work.md

 ```
 routing_table : Prefix -> NextHop (GatewayIP, Interface) | Direct Interface
 ```

+Note that the next hop's IP address is in the router's memory only: it does not appear in the packet.

 The P4 code defining the IPv4 routing table is: